Skip to content Skip to footer navigation

 4. Be aware of how heat moves around your home

 This one is simple but effective.
-While it can be very tempting to move a chair in front of the heater so you can feel extra toasty, this will restrict the flow of hot air around your home.
+While it can be very tempting to move a chair closer to the heater so you can feel extra toasty, this can restrict the flow of hot air around your home.
 To get the most out of your heat source, make sure nothing is blocking the flow.

 Choose the most efficient heating option for your home